mesopelagique/4dbisect/README.md

 - OK: in method just `QUIT 4D`
 - KO: in method `Folder(fk resources folder).file("error").setText("")` and `QUIT 4D`

-An example of script could be found in `examples/testUIWith4DCache.sh`
+An example of script could be found in [`examples/testUIWith4DCache.sh`](examples/testUIWith4DCache.sh), [script that could be downloaded into your database path](examples/README.md)

 ## Tips